javiergarciamolina/selfie-background-removal/README.md

 ## Sources:

-I used article which describes the U-net architecture, it can be found here: https://arxiv.org/abs/1505.04597
+I used the article that describes the U-net architecture, it can be found here: https://arxiv.org/abs/1505.04597

 ## Model: